dcmartin/hassio-addons/sdr2msghub/README.md

 2. Configure `watson_nlu` to your IBM Cloud Watson Natural Language Understanding [service][watson-nlu]
 1. Start the "sdr2msghub" add-on
 1. Check the logs of the add-on for failures :-(
-1. Edit your HomeAssistant configuration YAML to include sdr2msghub [configuration][sdr-yaml]
-1. Edit your `ui-lovelace.yaml` configuration display sdr2msghub [configuration][sdr-lovelace]

 #### USE

-Listen to the host and port for receiving MQTT messages.
+Listen to the MQTT host and port to receive JSON payload of the processed SDR audio.

-1. `kafka/sdr-audio` -- JSON payload of SDR detected
+1. `kafka/sdr-audio`

 ### CONFIGURATION